zag2me/TheLogoDB/README.md

 # TheLogoDB
-Source images from the now defunct TheLogoDB website.
+Source images from the now defunct TheLogoDB website which specialized in high quality TV station logo's.

 There should be 3,000+ images and they will be updated periodically.